Lewis and Clark

 Over the years, Ohio County has faced various challenges and undergone transformations.
 The decline of the steel industry in the late 20th century had a significant impact on the economy of the county.
 However, efforts have been made to diversify the economy and promote tourism, particularly through the development of historic sites and recreational attractions.
 Today, Ohio County continues to be a vibrant community with a rich history and a promising future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Ohio County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Ohio County, West Virginia.

 • 1776: Ohio County is established by the Virginia General Assembly.